-I like making things—paragraphs, cookies, crafts, pictures, projects, salty dogs, people happy—although I’ve learned the best way to make anyone else happy is to make yourself happy and then beam that out into the world as best as you can.
-Might I suggest wearing yellow, smiling, attempting a cartwheel now and then, cussing when necessary, writing love notes, saying yes to hats, creating a signature move to bust out on the dance floor, being the first to say “I love you”, appreciating your laugh lines, knowing at least one kids’ hand clap, reading poetry books, believing in something bigger than yourself, learning from those who don’t believe the same, sealing envelopes with stickers, ditching the handshake and going right for the hug, and running with your grocery cart in the parking lot and then jumping on to enjoy the ride.
+To get started, I suggest wearing yellow, smiling, attempting a cartwheel now and then, cussing when necessary, writing love notes, saying yes to hats, creating a signature move to bust out on the dance floor, being the first to say “I love you”, appreciating your laugh lines, knowing at least one kids’ hand clap, reading poetry books, believing in something bigger than yourself, sealing envelopes with stickers, ditching the handshake and going right for the hug.

-I tried some minimalist things in my house once and it was a total bust.
-Turns out, I like color and artsy clutter, and a little bit messy is who I am.
+We all celebrate in different ways.
 I collect earth from places where meaningful memories are made and store it in jars on my kitchen shelves.
 I love taking pictures.
 I love looking at pictures.
-If I came to your house, I’d ask to see your wedding album, and if you wore puffed sleeves, I’d laugh at with you but love you for it.
+If I came to your house, I’d ask to see your wedding album (and if you wore puffed sleeves, I’d love you for it).
 If you came to my house, I’d hide crap in drawers and closets and pray you didn’t open them.

 This blog is also about community.
 It’s about loving you and me and everyone in between.
 I’m here because I want you to celebrate your everyday moments and your big ones too.
 And I want you to know that on the days you’re challenged the most—when you don’t want to open the blinds in the morning or even roll out of bed—you’re not alone.
 And when you’re ready, the celebrations will all be waiting for you.